 Health and Social Care is an exciting and challenging vocational subject for all students passionate about making a difference in the world.
 It will introduce learners to the important knowledge, understanding and skills that are needed for working in this sector.
-The Health & Social Care is a hands-on course that gives pupils a taste of what the sector is like, as well as the skills and confidence to succeed in their next steps.
-Pupils get to know the core care values, develop valuable skills and explore potential careers
+The Health & Social Care course is hands-on course and gives students a taste of what the sector is like, as well as the skills and confidence to succeed in their next steps.
+Students get to know the core care values, develop valuable skills and explore potential careers

-Students will complete three mandatory units:
+Students will complete three mandatory units